Are there benefits to drinking coconut juice during pregnancy?

 Bearing in mind that there could be more than 10 g of sugar in a 240 ml cup of coconut water based on the nutritional information above, it is important not to consume too much coconut juice during pregnancy.
 Expectant mothers may wish to lower their risk of getting gestational diabetes, by consuming less sugar in their diet.
 Pregnant women who have already been diagnosed with gestational diabetes should limit their coconut juice intake so as to keep their blood sugar levels under control.
 Plain water is still the best drink to hydrate your body, and contains no calories.

-This article has been fact checked by Dr Khoo Chong Kiat, senior consultant obstetrician and gynaecologist at the CK Khoo Clinic For Women & Laparoscopy, Mount Elizabeth Novena Hospital.
+This article has been verified medically by Dr Khoo Chong Kiat, senior consultant obstetrician and gynaecologist at the CK Khoo Clinic For Women & Laparoscopy, Mount Elizabeth Novena Hospital (Singapore).